iclighthouse/ICDex/docs/ICDexPair.md

 - sa: ?Sa.
 Optionally specify the subaccount of the caller
 - data: ?Data.
 Optional Remark data, like memo. e.g. '(record{ quantity=variant{Sell=5_000_000}; price=10_000_000;}, variant{LMT}, null, null, null, null)'
+- brokerage: ?{ broker: Principal; rate: Float; }.
+Set the broker’s receiving account (principal) and brokerage rates.
+- quickly: ?Bool.
+Sets whether to execute quickly or not, if it is set to true, it will return asynchronously without waiting for the execution of the ICTC to be completed.

 Returns:
 - res: TradingResult.
 Returns order result.
 The execution is asynchronous, Record the txid and you can check the order